mmcar/sdorfehs-sloppymove/README.md

 basically just did find-and-replace ratpoison with sdorfehs and it worked

-note that this behavior will conflict with sdorfehs' 'warp' setting.
+note that this behavior will conflict with the 'warp' setting in sdorfehs.
 If you find a way around this let me know.

-## Use
+## use

 Add to your sdorfehs config